Decision-Driven Semantic Object Exploration for Legged Robots via Confidence-Calibrated Perception and Topological Subgoal Selection: Experiments

 \subsubsection{\textbf{Real-World Environment}}

-We deploy the system on a Unitree Go1 quadruped equipped with a RealSense D435i RGB-D camera.
-We evaluate in five environments: an office (\(30~\mathrm{m}^2\)) with randomly placed desks/chairs/cabinets; a showroom (\(40~\mathrm{m}^2\)) with display boards and machines; a laboratory (\(30~\mathrm{m}^2\)) with manually constructed obstacle courses; a living room (\(30~\mathrm{m}^2\)) with household objects; and an outdoor garden (\(50~\mathrm{m}^2\)) with grass and tree obstacles.
-RGB-D streams are recorded at 30~FPS; pose/odometry is taken from the Go1 internal estimator.
-Each real-world task is executed for 20 trials from randomized start poses under identical instructions and time budgets.
+Real-world validation is conducted on a Unitree Go1 quadruped robot equipped with a RealSense D435i RGB-D camera.
+Experiments are performed in five environments: an office (30 m$^2$) with randomly placed desks, chairs, and cabinets; a showroom (40 m$^2$) containing display boards and machines; a laboratory (30 m$^2$) with manually constructed obstacle courses; a living room (30 m$^2$) furnished with household objects; and an outdoor garden (50 m$^2$) featuring grass and tree obstacles.
+RGB-D streams are recorded at 30 FPS, while pose and odometry are obtained from the Go1 internal state estimator.